 Using the sync-examples Repository

 For a complete, ready-to-run translation pipeline, check the sync-examples repository.
-The translation example includes transcription with Whisper, translation with GPT, TTS with ElevenLabs, and lipsync with Sync — all wired together.
+The translation example includes transcription with Whisper, translation with GPT, TTS with ElevenLabs, and lipsync with Sync Labs — all wired together.

 $git clone https://github.com/synchronicity-labs/sync-examples.git